Hanrong-Huang/py_microgrid_webpage/README.md

 ## 📄 License & Attribution

-This website showcases the open-source Py-Microgrid project developed at UNSW Sydney.
+This website showcases the open-source Py-Microgrid project.
 The main Py-Microgrid package is licensed under the BSD 3-Clause License.

 **Built with ❤️ for the renewable energy community**